gbv/jskos/jskos.md

 Concepts schemes MAY use additional concept types to organize concepts.

-A concept type in JSKOS is a JSON object with [common fields].
+A concept type in JSKOS is a [JSKOS item].

 <div class="note">
 Concept types in RDF correspond to subclasses of [SKOS Concept].
 </div>

-# Concept Schemes
+## Concept Schemes
 [concept scheme]: #concept-schemes
 [concept schemes]: #concept-schemes
 [scheme]: #schemes

 A **concept scheme** represents a [SKOS Concept Scheme].
-A concept scheme is a JSON object with the following optional properties, in addition to [common fields]:
+Each concept scheme can have at least the following fields in addition to fields of all [JSKOS items]:

 property    type  definition
 ----------- ----- --------------------------------------------------------------------------------------